estuary/docs/README.rst

 tooling (e.g. via direct Snowflake / Spark integration).

-Engineers can then go on to define *operational transforms* that draw from the same data -- with its complete understanding of history -- to build new views and roll-ups, and continuously materialize them into databases, pub/sub, and other systems.
+Engineers can then go on to define *operational transforms* that draw from the same data -- with its complete understanding of history -- to build new data products that continuously materialize into databases, pub/sub, and SaaS.
 All with end-to-end latency in the milliseconds.

-As a simple example: you can connect Flow to your pub/sub topic to a) build an S3 lake of user interactions, to b) derive user profiles that are stitched together from those interactions, and to c) continuously materialize those aggregated profiles into DynamoDB for live serving.

-Later, you might derive a customer's lifetime value from their purchase interactions, and materialize LTV updates right back into your pub/sub system.
+Flow's continuous transform capability is **uniquely powerful**.
+Build complex joins and aggregations that have unlimited historical look-back, with no onerous windowing requirements, and which are simple to define and evolve.
-If you want to fix a mistake or index your view in a different way, that's easy: just define a new derivation.
-Flow will automatically back-fill directly from the S3 lake, and then seamlessly transition to live updates.
+Once declared, Flow back-fills transformations directly from the S3 lake and then seamlessly transitions to live updates.
+New data products -- or fixes to existing ones -- are assured of consistent results, every time.
+The Flow runtime manages scaling and recovers from faults in seconds, for true "hands-free" operation.

 Flow is configuration driven and uses a developer-centric workflow that emphasizes version control, composition & re-use, rigorous schematization, and built in testing.
-It's runtime offers flexible scaling, and takes best advantage of data reductions and cloud pricing models to offer a surprisingly low total cost of ownership.
+It's runtime takes best advantage of data reductions and cloud pricing models to offer a surprisingly low total cost of ownership.

 This documentation lives at https://github.com/estuary/docs,